badjano/Favourites/README.md

 - **Category Management**: Add and remove categories with the [+] and [-] buttons
 - **Quick Access**: Double-click items to open them, right-click to ping in Project/Hierarchy
 - **Cross-Panel Integration**: Drag items from Favourites to other Unity panels (Inspector, etc.)
+- **User-Specific Storage**: Each user has their own favourites saved in the persistent data path
+- **Persistent Data**: Favourites are automatically saved and persist between Unity sessions

 ## Installation